Rebeljoka/Capstone-Project---Backlog/README.md

 Thank you to Code Institute for providing me with the knowledge and skills to complete this project.

-Thank you to my family and friends for their unwavering support and encouragement throughout this project.
+Thank you to my friends for their unwavering support and encouragement throughout this project.

-#### Softwatre & Tools
+#### Software & Tools

 - [ChatGPT](https://chat.openai.com/) - For assisting with code snippets, debugging, and providing explanations on complex topics.
 - [GitHub Copilot](https://github.com/features/copilot) - For providing AI-driven code suggestions and autocompletions.